-Another perk of the Premium account is the ability to make five cash deposits a month completely free.
+Another perk of the Monzo Premium account is the ability to make five cash deposits a month completely free.
 The free Monzo account charges £1 per deposit.

-Again Monzo loses out here as cash deposits are free with Starling, and have always been free with the traditional branch based banks.
+Whilst useful for those that do need to deposit cash, Monzo loses out here as cash deposits are free with Starling, and have always been free with the traditional branch based banks.

 Discounted airport lounge access